 The types of topic we discuss include:

-Epilepsy Scotland is a member of The Helplines Association.
+Epilepsy Scotland is a member of The Helplines Partnership.
 We are committed to providing a high quality helpline service.
 All of our staff are trained to take calls by The Helplines Association, and are also trained in the use of counselling skills.

 Our friendly helpline staff are available Monday to Friday from 10am to 4.30pm (excluding local and national holidays).
 The freephone helpline number will not appear on your telephone bill.
 Calls are also free from most UK mobile phone companies including Vodaphone, Orange, O2, Virgin and T-Mobile.
 Calls from other mobile phone networks may also be free.
 The Helplines Association can give you up to date information on this, including a list of companies who will not charge you for calls.
 Their contact number is 0207 896 321 or email: firstname.lastname@example.org